michael2012z/BitBible/markdown/KJV/files/Ps.md

 6. But I am a worm, and no man; a reproach of men, and despised of the people.

-7. All they that see me laugh me to scorn: they shoot out the lip, they shake the head, saying,shoot…: Heb. open
+7. All they that see me laugh me to scorn: they shoot out the lip, they shake the head, saying,

-8. He trusted on the Lord that he would deliver him: let him deliver him, seeing he delighted in him.He trusted…: Heb.
-He rolled himself onseeing…: or, if he delight in
+8. He trusted on the Lord that he would deliver him: let him deliver him, seeing he delighted in him.

-9. But thou art he that took me out of the womb: thou didst make me hope when I was upon my mother’s breasts.didst…: or, kept me in safety
+9. But thou art he that took me out of the womb: thou didst make me hope when I was upon my mother’s breasts.

 10. I was cast upon thee from the womb: thou art my God from my mother’s belly.

-11. Be not far from me; for trouble is near; for there is none to help.none…: Heb. not a helper
+11. Be not far from me; for trouble is near; for there is none to help.

 12. Many bulls have compassed me: strong bulls of Bashan have beset me round.

-13. They gaped upon me with their mouths, as a ravening and a roaring lion.gaped…: Heb. opened their mouths against me
+13. They gaped upon me with their mouths, as a ravening and a roaring lion.

-14. I am poured out like water, and all my bones are out of joint: my heart is like wax; it is melted in the midst of my bowels.out of…: or, sundered
+14. I am poured out like water, and all my bones are out of joint: my heart is like wax; it is melted in the midst of my bowels.

 15. My strength is dried up like a potsherd; and my tongue cleaveth to my jaws; and thou hast brought me into the dust of death.